androportal/ABT/user/Reports.rst

 * It will display Trial Balance for the given period in a tabular format.
   Difference in Opening Balance is located at the bottom of the screen.

+* Click on the table row to see the ledger of the selected account.

 .. image:: images/net_trial_balance.png
    :name: ABT main page
    :align: center